VAD: Vectorized Scene Representation for Efficient Autonomous Driving: Experiments

 \subsection{Main Results}

-Compared with the previous SOTA method~\cite{hu2022uniad}, VAD shows great advantages in both performance and speed, as shown in Tab.~\ref{tab:sota-plan}.
-On one hand, VAD-Tiny and VAD-Base greatly reduce the average planning displacement error by 0.62m and 0.66m, Meanwhile, the average collision rates of VAD-Tiny and VAD-Base are only 51.6\% and 45.2\%.
+\paragraph{Open-loop planning results.} As shown in Tab.~\ref{tab:sota-plan}, VAD shows great advantages in both performance and speed compared with the previous SOTA method~\cite{hu2022uniad}.
+On one hand, VAD-Tiny and VAD-Base greatly reduce the average planning displacement error by 0.25m and 0.31m.
+Meanwhile, VAD-Base greatly reduces the average collision rates by 29.0\%.
 On the other hand, because VAD does not need many auxiliary tasks (\eg, tracking and occupancy prediction) and tedious post-processing steps, it achieves the fastest inference speed based on the vectorized scene representation.
-VAD-Tiny runs 9.3$\times$ faster while keeping a better planning performance.
-VAD-Base achieves the best planning performance and still runs 2.5$\times$ faster.
+VAD-Tiny runs 9.3$\times$ faster while keeping a comparable planning performance.
+VAD-Base achieves the best planning performance and still runs 2.5$\times$ faster.It is worth noticing that in the main results, VAD omits ego status features to avoid shortcut learning in the open-loop planning~\cite{zhai2023rethinking}, but the results of VAD using ego status features are still preserved in Tab.~\ref{tab:sota-plan} for reference.

+\paragraph{Closed-loop planning results.} VAD outperforms previous SOTA vision-only end-to-end planning methods~\cite{prakash2021transfuser, hu2022stp3} on the Town05 Short benchmark.
+Compared to ST-P3~\cite{hu2022stp3}, VAD greatly improves DS by 9.15 and has a better RC.
+On the Town05 Long benchmark, VAD achieves 30.31 DS, which is close to the LiDAR-based method~\cite{prakash2021transfuser}, while significantly improving RC from 56.36 to 75.20.
+ST-P3~\cite{hu2022stp3} obtains better RC but has a much worse DS.